-BSN Expected Program Outcomes
+RN-BSN Expected Program Outcomes

-- 1. The BSN program completion rate is 70% or higher over the three most recent calendar years when excluding students who have identified factors such as family obligations, relocation, financial barriers, and decisions to change major or to transfer to another institution of higher education. - 2.
-The NCLEX-RN® pass rate for the BSN program is 80% or higher for all first-time takers over the 3 most recent calendar years. - 3.
-The employment rate for the BSN program is 70% or higher, within one year post-graduation.
-However, if the employment rate is less than 70%, the employment rate is 70% or higher when excluding graduates who have elected not to be employed. - 4.
-The BSN faculty demonstrate 100% achievement of expected faculty outcomes. - 5.
-Graduates of the BSN program will rate their satisfaction at a mean of 3 or higher on a 5-point Likert scale.
-The survey will be performed six months after graduation. - 6.
-Employers will rate their satisfaction with the BSN graduate employees at a mean of 3 or higher on a 5-point Likert scale.
+- 1. The RN-BSN program completion rate is 70% or higher over the three most recent calendar years when excluding students who have identified factors such as family obligations, relocation, financial barriers, and decisions to change major or to transfer to another institution of higher education. - 2.
+The employment rate for the RN-BSN program is 70% or higher, within one-year post-graduation.
+However, if the employment rate is less than 70%, the employment rate is 70% or higher when excluding graduates who have elected not to be employed. - 3.
+The RN-BSN faculty demonstrate 100% achievement of expected faculty outcomes. - 4.
+Graduates of the RN-BSN program will rate their satisfaction at a mean of 3 or higher on a 5-point Likert scale.
+The survey will be performed six months after graduation. - 5.
+Employers will rate their satisfaction with the RN-BSN graduate employees at a mean of 3 or higher on a 5-point Likert scale.
 The survey will be performed six months after graduation.